umran/fsm/readme.md

 			Transitions: []string{
 				InDepot,
 			},
-			// An optional method that is called on transition to this state
+			// An optional function that is called on transition to this state
 			On: order.OnShipped,
 		},
 		InDepot: {